theodez1/revly/README.md

-# StravaCar - GPS Ride Tracking App
+# Revly - Social GPS Ride Tracking App

-A professional React Native app for tracking and sharing driving experiences.
+Revly is a polished React Native (Expo) app for tracking, analyzing and sharing your car trips with a social layer (feed, groups, challenges).

 ## 🚀 Quick Start